AtanasovAtanas/interactive-content/EN/07-Streams-Files-and-Directories/04-Serialization.md

 ObjectInputStream objectInputStream = new ObjectInputStream(fileInputStream);
 List<String> names = (List<String>) objectInputStream.readObject();
 ```
-Deserialization on other hand does the absolute opposite.
+Deserialization on the other hand does the absolute opposite.

 It reads files, the content of which are serialized objects and loads them back into the memory of our Java program.